claudiajs/claudia/README.md

 ## A new book by the core Claudia.js team

-* [Serverless Apps with Node and Claudia.js](https://www.manning.com/books/serverless-apps-with-node-and-claudiajs), by Slobodan Stojanovic and Aleksandar Simovic, 2017
+* [Serverless Applications with Node.js, Using AWS Lambda and Claudia.js](https://www.manning.com/books/serverless-applications-with-nodejs), by Slobodan Stojanovic and Aleksandar Simovic, 2018

 ## Further reading